annie-kayal/Stop-Think-Go/README.md

     grid.appendChild(cell)
    }
    ```

-   - Before we use any variables previously declared, the loop is given a variable i with a starting number of 0.
-This variable 'i' then iterates through the gridCellCount variable.
-As previously mentioned the gridCellCount multiplies the width by itself, resulting in this being 100.
-This is interchangeable if I decided I wanted to change my width later.
+   - Before we use any variables previously declared, the loop is given a variable `i` which is equal to 0.
+This variable then iterates through the `gridCellCount` variable.
+As previously mentioned the gridCellCount multiplies the width by itself.
+As a result, the variable is equal to 100 with width being declared as 10.
+This is interchangeable if I later decided to alter my grid to be larger or smaller.

-- Now for every number within the gridCellCount, the following occurs:
+- Now for every number within the `gridCellCount`, the following occurs:

-	- A new variable ‘cell’ is declared, the createElement method is called upon to create a new div element.
-Upon creation, the newly created div is assigned the class ‘cell’ that is specified with styling in our CSS file.
+	- A new variable `cell` is declared.
+This uses the `createElement` method to create a new div element.
+Once created, the new div is assigned the class ‘cell’ that is specified within the CSS file.

-	- These newly created divs are then pushed into an empty array declared as cells at the beginning of the JS file.
-Finally the cell created is appended to the div in the HTML with the class ‘grid’.
+	- These newly created divs are then pushed into an empty array declared as `cells` at the beginning of the JS file.
+Finally the created cell is appended to the element with the class ‘grid’.

-	- There are also a few conditional statements made within this for loop determining the starting positions of the hedgehog and the static obstacles.
+- There are also a few conditional statements made within this for loop determining the starting positions of the hedgehog and the static obstacles:

-	- The first conditional statement determines if ‘i’ is equal to 90.
-This is triggered as we defined the variable hog to be the number 90.
-Once the for loop reaches this number, the cell will be assigned the class ‘hog’, which is allocated a background image of the hedgehog character in the game.
+	- The first conditional statement determines if `i` is equal to 90.
+Once the for loop reaches this number, this cell will be assigned the class `hog`.
+This class has background image of the hedgehog character in the game.

 	- The second statement functions in a similar way.
-Once the for loop reaches any of the numbers within our startingPositions array, it will append the class of ‘car’ to the created cell.
+Once the for loop reaches any of the numbers within our `startingPositions` array, it will append the class of ‘car’ to the created cell.
 This results in the static cars rendered at the beginning of gameplay.

 After implementing this, we are able to render the grid shown below.
 For the purpose of showing the grid, I have removed the background colour and added the black border on each individual cells to indicate the for loop at work: